 Several steps in the life insurance process are essential in getting the best plan to fit your needs.

-The first thing you should do is pick the best type of plan to fit your life insurance needs.
+You first should research the best type of plan to fit your life insurance needs.
 The two main types of plans are term life insurance and permanent life insurance, both of them have different advantages and disadvantages.

 A term life insurance policy is the most attractive option because it’s the most affordable form of coverage.

 After that period is up, the plan is no longer valid, and you’ll have to reapply for coverage.
-Because these plans come with a pre-determined expiration date, they are the most affordable option to get life insurance protection.
+Since they stop coverage and the end of the term, they are the most affordable option to get life insurance protection.

 The other option is a whole life policy, which is a permanent form of coverage.

-These plans are effective for as long as you pay the premiums.
+These plans are effective provided you make the monthly payment.
 They are a great option for anyone who is looking to get coverage without having to worry about reapplying in the future.

-Because they don’t have a set term, they are going to be more expensive than other life insurance options, however.
+Because they don’t have a set term, the cost is higher than other life insurance options, however.

 These are just the broad categories of coverage that you can choose from.